letsencrypt/website/content/en/certificates.md

 certificate whose Subject is "ISRG Root X2" and whose Issuer is "ISRG Root X1".
 Almost all server operators will choose to serve this chain as it offers the most compatibility until ISRG Root X2 is widely trusted.

-# OCSP Signing Certificate

-This certificate is used to sign OCSP responses for the Let's Encrypt Authority intermediates, so that we don't need to bring the root key online in order to sign those responses.
-A copy of this certificate is included automatically in those OCSP responses, so Subscribers don't need to do anything with it.
-It is included here for informational purposes only.

-* ISRG Root OCSP X1 ([Signed by ISRG Root X1](https://crt.sh/?id=2929281974)): [der](/certs/isrg-root-ocsp-x1.der), [pem](/certs/isrg-root-ocsp-x1.pem), [txt](/certs/isrg-root-ocsp-x1.txt)

-Our newer intermediates do not have OCSP URLs (their revocation information is instead served via CRL), so we have not issued an OCSP Signing Cert from ISRG Root X2.

 # Certificate Transparency